sw-3/connect-disconnect/README.md

 ## Install and Run Locally
 After cloning this repo, you can run ```npm install``` in your terminal to install the packages.

-You will need a free account with thirdweb.com.
+You will need an account with thirdweb.com (it's free to start).

-Using thirdweb's Account Abstraction tools, create an API Key (which will have a Client ID) and deploy an Account Factory contract for Smart Wallets and Embedded Wallets.
+Using thirdweb's dashboard, create an API Key (which will have a Client ID) and deploy an Account Factory contract for Smart Wallets and Embedded Wallets.
 When choosing a blockchain, use the Mumbai test network.

 Create a .env file using the .env-example, and fill in your thirdweb Client ID and Account Factory address.

 Run ```npm run start``` in your terminal to launch the React app.

 ## User Interface
 This simple app consists of a header with a Connect button, and some displayed information.
 The connect button uses thirdweb's modal to connect to the Mumbai testnet.
-The user can enter their email address, or connect with their Google account, or connect as a Guest by setting their own guest password.
+The user can use their email address, or their Google account, or connect as a Guest by setting their own guest password.
 No wallet is needed!

 Once connected, the app will indicate that you are connected to the blockchain, and the button will now say "Disconnect" (which does the obvious).